conceptadev/rockets/packages/nestjs-access-control/README.md

 // ...
 ```

-### Using in a Controller
+### Using Read Many in a Controller

-Next, use the `@AccessControlReadMany` decorator in your controller to protect the route that handles the reading of multiple resources.
+Next, use the `@AccessControlReadMany` decorator in your controller to
+protect the route that handles the reading of multiple resources.

 ```typescript
 //...